grahamzibar/zui-framework/README.md

 ```svg```: Scalable Vector Graphics.<br>
 ```advshape```: Complex shape with straight and/or curved edges defined by a path string.

 The ```ZUI.ViewObject``` class constructor can be called to create a ViewObject instance.
 Attributes of the ViewObject can be passed to the constructor in a wrapped object.
-For a complete list of the available attributes, please see the documentation for the ```ZUI.ViewObject``` class.
 The following example creates a new ViewObject of type ```circle```:
 ```
 var myViewObject = new ZUI.ViewObject({
 	shape: "circle",